-Have you ever felt addicted to sugar?
+Have you ever felt that you have a sugar addiction?
 I have!
-I used to feel like I was pulled to sugar, that I had to have something sweet everyday (often a couple times a day) and that giving up sugar was an impossibility for me.
+I used to feel like I was pulled to sugar, that I had to have something sweet several times a day, and that giving up sugar was an impossibility for me.
 I found out through some hard work that it wasn’t impossible, it just took a lot of work.

 I’m a science geek and love learning about that stuff!
 I recommend watching the show “Freaky Eaters” if this stuff interests you.
 Super crazy but fascinating!

 We all know that sugar isn’t great for you and eating too much can lead to a variety of disorders like diabetes, insulin resistance, obesity, etc. But we often don’t know how to keep our consumption of it under control.
 And what makes it harder is that eating sugar is a perpetuating cycle: the more sugar you eat, the more sugar you want.

 It is tough at first to say no to those favorite sugary treats, but it pays off.
 The more you say no to those sugary things the easier it gets if you stay consistent.

 I have found that when I really watch my sugar intake my energy levels are more stable and I am not so moody throughout the day.
 If you’re cutting back on sugar you may feel tired and irritable at first until your body adjusts.
 That’s temporary though!
 The process is tough but it works.